wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 ^11^Time is essentially a device; by time all compromise between everything and nothing can be given up.
 ^12^Time only seems to be abolished by degrees, because time itself involves intervals that do not exist.
 ^13^Miscreation made time necessary as a corrective device.
-^14^The statement “For God so loved the world that God gave God’s only begotten Son, that whosoever believes in God’s Son should not perish but have everlasting life” needs only one slight correction to be meaningful in this context: “God gave the world <em>to</em> God’s only begotten Son”.
+^14^The statement “For God so loved the world that God gave God’s only begotten Son, that whosoever believes in God’s Son should not perish but have everlasting life” needs only one slight correction to be meaningful in this context: “God gave the world *to* God’s only begotten Son”.

 #### simplified